meilisearch/documentation/create/how_to/gcp.md

 ## Part 1: Deploy a meilisearch instance

-### 1. Import meilisearch custom image on your GCP account
+### 1. Import MeiliSearch custom image on your GCP account

 - Navigate to `Compute Engine` => `Images`.